 Over time, the disciples began to shift from a total trust in Christ – from a God confidence to a self-confidence.
 They began to use the name of Jesus like some magic wand.
 Because the name of Jesus had worked in the past, it should work now.
 They didn’t realize that, ever so subtly, they had begun to have confidence in their abilities, rather than relying solely on Christ.

 God’s power is not experienced in the present because of our faith in the past.
-God’s power in the present is when we have faith in the present.
-In this case, Jesus saw their hearts.
-The disciples had little faith and Jesus knew it.
+God’s power in the present is experienced when we have faith in the present.
+In this case, Jesus knew their hearts.
+The disciples had little faith.